The Types of Garment Samples in Apparel Production

 5. Pre-Production Planning

-Pre-production samples, often referred to as PPS, are the final versions of a garment before it goes into full-scale production.
-These samples serve as a benchmark for quality control, ensuring that the production process aligns with the approved specifications and standards.
+Pre-production samples, often referred to as PPS, preproduction sample, pre production sample, or pp sample, are the final versions of a garment before it goes into full-scale production.
+These samples are made using bulk fabric, trims, and accessories to ensure that the production process will match the intended quality and specifications.
+The preproduction sample acts as the last quality check before starting bulk production.

 6. Marketing and Sales